royhlee/sp25-cse110-lab4/expose/javascript/part2.md

 14 D. false, === checks both the value and the type therefore it will return false <br>
 14 E. false, true is equal to 1 and 1 does not equal 2 <br>
 14 F. true, the boolean value 2 is nonzero which makes it true <br>
-15\. == compares two values which can also redefine the type to make equality match while, === strictly checks both the value's type and value
+15\. == compares two values which can also redefine the type to make equality match while, === strictly checks both the value's type and value <br>
 17\.
-The output would be [ 2, 4, 6 ], modifyArray takes an array and a callback which then iterates through the for loop and pushes it to the newArr which is returned, doSomething just multiplies a number by 2 which is done to the array which is entered in modifyArray and the new values from doSomething are stored in the new array made in modifyArray.
+The output would be [ 2, 4, 6 ], modifyArray takes an array and a callback which then iterates through the for loop and pushes it to the newArr which is returned, doSomething just multiplies a number by 2 which is done to the array which is entered in modifyArray and the new values from doSomething are stored in the new array made in modifyArray. <br>
 18\.
-1 4 3 2
+1 4 3 2 <br>